Cracked tongue is formally known as lingua plicata. The issue is not dangerous or contagious, and it usually causes no symptoms.

 When a person has cracked tongue, bacteria or fungi, such as Candida albicans, can proliferate in the tongue’s grooves, leading to an infection.

 In the case of a Candida, or yeast, infection, a doctor can prescribe a topical antifungal medication.
-This type of infection is more common in people who also have geographic tongue and in people who do not brush or otherwise clean their tongues.
+This type of infection is

 For anyone with cracked tongue, it is important to have good oral hygiene, including regular visits to the dentist.